OliverAbdulrahim/linux-for-blade-14/README.md

 # FAQ

-Why haven't you provided an archive containing the offline installation files?
+**Q: Why haven't you provided an archive containing the offline installation files?**

-I don't want to distribute kernel files.
-Your kernel and firmware is critical to the operation of your device.
-I'll happily offer you the tools to get the kernel files, but I won't package them up and distribute them.
+A: While I'll happily offer you the tools to get the Linux kernel and firmware from a secure source, I won't distribute these files!
+Here's why:

+* Licensing issues which may prohibit distributing Linux firmware and kernel files
+* That aside, any files I package up will soon become outdated = potential security risks and compatibility issues

+In short, please use the tools I've provided in this repository to get the latest kernel and firmware files yourself!